cosmos-developer/baby/readme.md

 # baby
 **baby** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

+Inspired by Jacob Gadikian old blockchain project aimed at teaching Cosmos.
+Baby blockchain is intended as a guide for people to learn Cosmos.

 ## Get started

 ```